Newtons-Apple-Pune/TorBot/README.md

 ## Basic setup
-Before you run the torBot make sure the following things are done properly:
+Before you run the crawler make sure the following things are done properly:

 * Run tor service
 `sudo service tor start`

 * Make sure that your torrc is configured to SOCKS_PORT localhost:9050

-* Install TorBot Python requirements
+* Install crawler Python requirements
 `pip3 install -r requirements.txt`

-On Linux platforms, you can make an executable for TorBot by using the install.sh script.
+On Linux platforms, you can make an executable for crawler by using the install.sh script.
-You will need to give the script the correct permissions using `chmod +x install.sh` Now you can run `./install.sh` to create the torBot binary.
+You will need to give the script the correct permissions using `chmod +x install.sh` Now you can run `./install.sh` to create the crawler binary.
-Run `./torBot` to execute the program.
+Run `./crawler` to execute the program.

-An alternative way of running torBot is shown below, along with help instructions.
+An alternative way of running crawler is shown below, along with help instructions.

-`python3 torBot.py or use the -h/--help argument`
+`python3 crawler.py or use the -h/--help argument`
 <pre>
-usage: torBot.py [-h] [-v] [--update] [-q] [-u URL] [-s] [-m] [-e EXTENSION]
+usage: crawler.py [-h] [-v] [--update] [-q] [-u URL] [-s] [-m] [-e EXTENSION]
                  [-l] [-i]

 optional arguments:
-  -h, --help            Show this help message and exit -v, --version         Show current version of TorBot.
+  -h, --help            Show this help message and exit -v, --version         Show current version of crawler.
-  --update              Update TorBot to the latest stable version -q, --quiet           Prevent header from displaying -u URL, --url URL     Specifiy a website link to crawl, currently returns links on that page -s, --save            Save results to a file in json format
+  --update              Update crawler to the latest stable version -q, --quiet           Prevent header from displaying -u URL, --url URL     Specifiy a website link to crawl, currently returns links on that page -s, --save            Save results to a file in json format